2023 Read with Jenna Book Club List: The Best Books Ranked

 The School for Good Mothers by Jessamine Chan

 This book, about a mother sent to a reform institute after making a parenting mistake, is billed as satire.
-The problem was that it made me equal parts uneasy and angry.
+The problem was I felt equal parts uneasy and angry.

 The “school” she was sent to simulates parenting under extreme conditions in a way that is detrimental to the parents and the kids.
-I didn’t find it entertaining, but rather disturbing and anger provoking.
+I didn’t find it entertaining, but rather disturbing and anger-provoking.
+This book about motherhood is sure to invoke some lively conversation.

-The scenarios and treatment of mothers and kids was strange and unreasonable.
+The scenarios and treatment of mothers and kids were strange and unreasonable.
 It was just not a great story for me at this point in the pandemic.

 writers and lovers